Video captures incident involving ambulance, driver on Schuylkill Expressway

 The question that remains is what exactly is taking place in this video?

-Pennsylvania State Police officials say they have not received a complaint about the incident, and officials from the corresponding fire and rescue company say that while they are aware of the video, they are still in the process of collecting information from the people involved.
+Pennsylvania State Police officials said they have not received a complaint about the incident, and officials from the corresponding fire and rescue company said that while they are aware of the video, they are still in the process of collecting information from the people involved.

-If you believe you witnessed this incident, which occurred this past Monday according to the time-stamp, or if you have video of what happened leading up to it, you're asked to contact the authorities.
+If you believe you witnessed this incident or if you have video of what happened leading up to it, you're asked to contact the authorities.

 Video captures incident involving ambulance, driver on Schuylkill Expressway